-Describe the physical and legal form of the development property, including the total number of strata lots in the development, the number being marketed by the developer and the civic location of the development.
-Attach a copy of the actual or proposed plans, or a portion of those plans, showing the layout of the development and the dimensions or areas of the strata lots, limited common property and common property, as an Exhibit.
+Describe the physical and legal form of the development property, including the total number of subdivision lots in the development, the number being marketed by the developer, and the location of the development.
+Attach a copy of the actual or proposed plans, showing the layout of the development and the dimensions or areas of the subdivision lots, as an Exhibit.

-If the strata plan is part of a larger development plan controlled by the developer or a related entity, describe the overall development plan and the arrangements, if any, for amalgamation or the sharing of costs or facilities.
+If the subdivision lots are part of a larger development plan controlled by the developer or a related entity, describe the overall development plan and the arrangements, if any, for amalgamation or the sharing of costs or facilities.